szabgab/rust.code-maven.com/books/rust-parallel/src/rust/async/index.md

 * Accessing databases (via the network), which in reality is just accessing APIs over some protocol.
 (Which is probably not http.)

+* Cooperative multitasking vs Preemptive multitaksing

+* Using async needs a runtime aka. main loop.
+There are several crates providing async runtime and tokio is the most popular one.